Extravenger/BloodHound-Ingestors/README.md

 # BloodHound-Ingestors

-This repo collects all the different BloodHound ingestors in one place.
+This repo collects all the different BloodHound ingestors in one place.<br>
 If you're on a red team and one ingestor gets blocked, you’ll know other options to use!

 1. [SharpHound](#SharpHound)